A large number of festivals were celebrated during the medieval period, including both religious and secular festivals.

 During this period, castles were richly decorated and tables were set for guests amidst well place ivy throughout the dining hall.
 Decorations involving green plants were usually meant as a prayer to seek a good harvest the next year.

 It was a tradition in medieval Europe to do every activity twelve times during this period, reflecting the twelve days of Christmas celebrations.
 So a toast after a feast was typically made twelve times and everyone would strive to exchange at least twelve gifts with others.

 The Easter celebrations in the medieval period took place after forty days of religious fasting and abstinence.
 As part of the Easter festivities, a castle’s lord would typically serve his servants at a special feast.

-Most people wore new clothes at the occasion and a part of Easter decorations were the Easter eggs.
-These eggs were hard-boiled and then painted in various colours.
+Most people wore new clothes for the occasion and a part of Easter decorations were the Easter eggs.
+These eggs were hard-boiled and then painted in various colors.
 They were then hidden by the adults, to be found by the children who would then spend the day playing with them.

 ‘Hock Monday’ was celebrated as a part of Easter celebrations where young women would capture young men who would then have to ransom themselves.
 The money collected in this way went to the local church as a donation.

 Halloween was another popular festival during the medieval period.
 Celebrated in October just at the beginning of the winter, the festival typically involved activities related to ghosts and spirits, often in fun and entertaining ways.

 A popular activity for the children on the occasion was to wear masks of different kinds and walk through the streets of the village or town.
 Many feasts and games specific to Halloween also took place at the time.
 Notable among Halloween-related activities were fortune-telling and Apple Bobbing.